Jarvis Hayes

-Jarvis James Hayes (born August 9, 1981) is an American-Qatari college basketball coach who is currently an assistant coach for the Georgia State Panthers and is a former professional player.
+Jarvis James Hayes (born August 9, 1981) is an American-Qatari former professional basketball player and current coach.
+He is an assistant coach for the Georgia Bulldogs.
 Hayes was selected by the Washington Wizards with the 10th overall pick of the 2003 NBA draft.

-College career
+Early life and college career

-Jarvis Hayes was born five minutes ahead of his twin brother, Jonas Hayes.
-After a high school career at Douglass High School in Atlanta, he (and Jonas) enrolled first at Western Carolina, where Jarvis became the first freshman in 40 seasons to lead the Southern Conference in scoring.
+Hayes was born five minutes ahead of his twin brother, Jonas.
+After attending Douglass High School in Atlanta, he, alongside his brother, enrolled at Western Carolina, where he became the first freshman in 40 seasons to lead the Southern Conference in scoring.

 After a year, he transferred to Georgia, where he was named First Team All-SEC in both his sophomore and junior years.
 He became the first Bulldog to be so honored since Dominique Wilkins in 1981–82.
 He also stepped up in big games, averaging 28.5 points per game during the two games Georgia played in the 2002 NCAA tournament.

 Hayes holds the rare distinction of having led two different conferences in scoring while in college.